Critical Illness Immunological Reprogramming and Control Point Learning Engine (CIRCLE) Innovative Solutions Opening (ISO)

 Quick Summary

 The Advanced Research Projects Agency for Health (ARPA-H) has issued an Innovative Solutions Opening (ISO) for the Critical Illness Immunological Reprogramming and Control Point Learning Engine (CIRCLE) program.
-This initiative seeks to develop a Control Point Validation Engine to improve intensive care unit (ICU) health outcomes, reduce stay times, and lower associated costs by assessing, predicting, and treating immuno-inflammatory dysregulation.
-Multiple Other Transaction (OT) Agreements are anticipated.
-This is an open competition, with full proposals due by May 28, 2026.
+This initiative seeks to develop a Control Point Validation Engine to improve intensive care unit (ICU) health outcomes by assessing, predicting, and treating immuno-inflammatory dysregulation, with a goal of reducing average ICU stay by 25%.
+ARPA-H anticipates awarding multiple Other Transaction (OT) Agreements.

-The CIRCLE program aims to achieve a 25% reduction in average ICU stay by enabling personalized immunotherapy and improved patient outcomes.
-The program is structured around three Technical Areas (TAs) and three Acceleration Platforms (APs):
+The CIRCLE program is a 5-year, 3-phase effort structured around three Technical Areas (TAs) and three Acceleration Platforms (APs):

 - TA1: Measure - Develop real-time, tissue-specific immuno-inflammation biomarker sensors and diagnostics.